 The MSK Global Cancer Disparity Initiatives Program was established in 2013; the program began with collaboration between MSK and Obafemi Awolowo University in Nigeria.
 It has since grown to include a consortium of hospitals in Nigeria, referred to as the African Research Group for Oncology (ARGO) for which MSK is a founding member.
 In addition MSK most recently established partnerships in Kenya and Tanzania.
 MSK remains actively involved with training endeavors and collaborative research efforts focused specifically on colorectal and breast cancers.
-With the goal of improving outcomes for cancer patients in low-and middle-income countries, The Observership Program for MSK’s Global Cancer Disparity Initiatives was created to allow physicians who are making a difference in low and middle income designated regions the opportunity to participate in a period of observation and education alongside MSK’s experts.
+With the goal of improving outcomes for cancer patients in low-and middle-income countries, The Observership Program for MSK’s Global Cancer Disparity Initiatives was created to allow physicians from an ARGO institution the opportunity to participate in a period of observation and education alongside MSK’s experts.

 Application Deadline: June 30, (current year for the following year)

-- The ideal candidate will be a physician who has a demonstrated interest in improving the delivery of cancer care within a low-or middle-income designated country.
+- The ideal candidate will be a physician who has a demonstrated interest in improving the delivery of cancer care within their designated country.